shivarm/code-guardian/README.md

 ---

 - Rule-based scanning: configure regex rules (name, pattern, flags) to detect secrets.
+- Built-in detection for AWS, Azure, Google Cloud, Heroku, JWTs, Slack tokens, and more.
+- Scan performance stats: see time taken, memory usage, and file count at the end of each run.
 - `ignoreFiles`: glob list to skip noisy files (lockfiles, build artifacts).
 - Staged-file scanning: run only what will be committed (fast pre-commit checks).
 - Husky integration: optional pre-commit hooks to block commits locally.